 Table of contents

-The cleantech cluster includes the following sub-sectors:
+Cleantech encompasses the following sub-sectors:

-- Renewable energy and materials (e.g. photovoltaics)
+- Renewable energy sources and materials (e.g. photovoltaics)

 - Efficient energy systems and applications (e.g. renovation of buildings)

-- Sustainable mobility (e.g. transport/traffic concepts)
+- Sustainable mobility (e.g. traffic/transport concepts)

 Well-known Cleantech Companies

-Zurich’s cleantech sector includes the following well-known companies: Agile Wind Power AG, Amstein & Walthert, Carbon Delta, Climeworks AG, eaternity, Elektron, Ernst Schweizer AG, Flisom AG, Fluidsolids Biocomposites, H2 Energy, HeiQ, Katadyn Produkte AG, Kyburz, Siemens Schweiz AG, Sika Schweiz AG.
+Agile Wind Power AG, Amstein & Walthert, Carbon Delta, Climeworks AG, eaternity, Elektron, Ernst Schweizer AG, Flisom AG, Fluidsolids Biocomposites, H2 Energy, HeiQ, Katadyn Produkte AG, Kyburz, Siemens Schweiz AG, Sika Schweiz AG.

 Studies & Reports